Last checked: 3 June 2026

 |---|---|---|---|

-| England fan who wants to attend | Wait for official fixtures, then choose ticket route and city | Buying around unverified social fixture posts | Ticket Hub |
+| England fan who wants to attend | Check ESTC or FIFA ticket route, then choose city and budget | Buying around social posts, screenshots, or unofficial transfer claims | Ticket Hub |

 | Hospitality buyer | Compare official hospitality after match and trip context are clear | Paying premium prices before the trip shape is known | Ticket safety guide |

-| UK-based traveler | Keep flights and hotels flexible until cities are verified | Nonrefundable North America travel based on assumptions | Travel Hub |
+| UK-based traveler | Keep flights and hotels flexible until ticket access and city route are clear | Nonrefundable North America travel based on ticket assumptions | Travel Hub |

 | UK viewer or watch-party planner | Confirm legal broadcaster and kickoff time | Unofficial streams or unclear public-viewing permissions | Viewing Guides |